suresh1106/Business-Insights-/README.md

  𝗦𝘂𝗽𝗽𝗹𝘆 𝗖𝗵𝗮𝗶𝗻 𝗩𝗶𝗲𝘄: Explore Forecast Accuracy, Net Error, ABS Error, with key metrics by customer and product.

  𝗘𝘅𝗲𝗰𝘂𝘁𝗶𝘃𝗲 𝗩𝗶𝗲𝘄: Gain strategic insights into Market Share trends, top 5 customers/products, and revenue trends.

+ Below are actionable insights and recommendations from this project.

+1. Despite a rising trend, AtliQ’s net sales is still below the 2022 target.
+Recommendation - Launch targeted marketing campaigns to raise product awareness and attract new consumers.
+Offer discounts on top-selling, high-margin products to encourage bigger purchases and increase revenue.

+2. Amazon is AtliQ's top revenue-generating customer, but it's falling short of the gross margin (GM%) and net profit (NP%) targets.
+Recommendation - To improve GM% and NP%, AtliQ’s should focus on reducing pre or post-invoice deductions for Amazon while also working to lower operational expenses related to servicing Amazon.

+3. AtliQ Exclusive is excelling in both revenue contribution % and gross margin (GM%).
+Recommendation - Capitalize on this success by offering more discounts and boosting revenue through AtliQ's own store.

+4. AtliQ's market share % in the PC market has shown significant growth over the years.
+Recommendation - By intensifying promotion efforts within the PC division, AtliQ has the opportunity to secure the position of the third largest market share in PCs.